lizmat/CodeUnit/README.md

 Optional.
 The `:context` named argument can be specified with a value returned by the `context` subroutine.
 If not specified, will assume a fresh context without any outer / caller lexicals visible.

 Used value available with the `.context` method.

+### :keep-warnings

+Optional.
+If specified with a true value, will cause any warnings to be stored in the `CodeUnit` object rather than being shown on STDERR.
+The warnings (as `CX::Warn` objects including their full stack-traces) are accessible with the `warnings` method (which will also reset any warnings collected so far).

+### :lang

+Optional.
+Specified which `grammar` / action class to be used.
+Defaults to the standard Raku `grammar` and action class.
+If specified, this is usually `BEGIN $*LANG`;

 ### :compiler